This is a condition in which blood clots form spontaneously in the deep veins of the lower or upper limbs.

 All patients with DVT must be stated on blood thinning medication (anti-coagulation) unless there is a good reason to withhold it (e.g prone to bleeding in the gut or recent bleeding stroke in the brain).
 The objective of the anti-coagulation is to prevent more new blood clots from forming.
 The body usually helps in dissolving the existing vein blood clots over time, sometime up to 6 months.
 As such, all patients should be on the anti-coagulation medication for up to 6 months.

 If the DVT is extensive (e.g extending up the thigh and into the pelvic veins), it is sometimes necessary to use a combination of mechanical devices and special drugs to dissolve the clots.
-This process, known as thrombolysis, is usually done if the DVT is less than 2 weeks old and can be done via small groin vein puntures.
-It is done especially in cases where there is a suspicion of the veins being compressed or narrowed by surrounding structures (May-thurner syndrome).
-The thrombolysis is to prevent long-term problems associated with DVT such as the Post-Thrombotic Syndrome (PTS) abd limb venous ulcers.
+This process, known as thrombolysis, is usually done if the DVT is less than 2 weeks old and can be done as a minimally invasive procedure.
+The thrombolysis is to prevent long-term problems associated with DVT such as the Post-Thrombotic Syndrome (PTS) and limb venous ulcers.
 Other additional procedures include the use of stents to keep the compressed veins open.

 If there is evidence of severe PE, it may sometimes be needed to remove the blood clots in the lung through thrombolysis or open chest surgery.